Bijou Cocktail

 The Bijou cocktail is a pre-prohibition cocktail made of Gin, Vermouth, and Chartreuse.
-Like some other drinks, it disappeared during prohibition but celebrated its comeback in the 1980s.
+Like other drinks, it disappeared during the 20s, when alcohol was banned in the US, but celebrated its comeback in the 1980s.

 Bijou cocktail

-The Bijou cocktail owes its name to the colors of its three ingredients.
-Since Bijou is the French term for jewel, Harry Johnson chose the name for his creation because each element reflects the color of a popular gemstone.
+This cocktail recipe owes its name to the colors of its three ingredients: Bijou is the French term for jewel, so Harry Johnson chose the name for his boozy creation because each element reflects the color of a popular gemstone:

 The Bijou has a long history that goes back about 130 years.
-Yet, unlike many other classic cocktails, it disappeared from bar menus for decades after the prohibition.
-It really took quite some time until the drink was re-discovered and experienced a comeback.
+However, unlike other classic cocktails, it took quite some time after prohibition ended until the recipe was rediscovered.

 Bijou cocktail